Updated on April 30, 2021

 Whether you’re traveling home from college, visiting your favorite vacation spot, or going back and forth to work or the grocery store, driving can quickly drain your wallet.
-Regular gas prices throughout Pennsylvania and the rest of the Central Atlantic region reached an average of $2.80 per gallon [Source: U.S. Energy Information Administration (Nov 2018)] in November 2018 — an increase of around $0.20 from the previous year.
+Regular gas prices throughout Pennsylvania and the rest of the Central Atlantic region reached an average of $2.87 per gallon – an increase of over $0.75 from the previous year.

-With prices continually fluctuating, it’s more important than ever to find small ways to save your gas — and your money.
-Here are some tips you can use to conserve gas and save money the next time you fill up your tank.
+With prices continually fluctuating, it’s more important than ever to find small ways to save your gas – and your money.
+Here are some tips you can use the next time you fill up your tank.

 Do you live in the same neighborhood as a coworker, or do you and your neighbor often go to the grocery store at the same time?
 If so, carpooling is the way to go.

 Carpooling is convenient, as it can split the costs in half for both of you.
 By switching between your vehicle and the other person’s every trip, you and the other driver can conserve gas while reducing wear and tear, enabling both cars to last longer.

 Numerous apps track local gas prices and can show you where the best deals are in your area.
 Before you head out, check and see which station on your route is cheapest.

 Additionally, many gas stations and local grocery stores offer gas rewards programs that can cut your cost by several cents per gallon.
 Check with your local stores and favorite gas stations to track down the best deals near you.

 If you’re stuck in traffic or running late for work, you may be tempted to speed or quickly accelerate at traffic lights to make up for lost time, but these practices could cost you in the long run.
 Driving too fast creates more wind resistance – which makes the engine work harder – while stopping too quickly pushes more fuel into the engine.